 Double jeopardy protection only defends individuals against prosecution for the same offense, but what constitutes the same offense?
 State and federal courts apply a multitude of tests to determine whether the same facts have already been litigated, whether the “actual evidence” has already been presented in court, whether all the criminal acts were part of the “same transaction,” or whether the defendant is being re-prosecuted for the “same conduct.”

 You can visit FindLaw’s Criminal Lawsection if you would like more general information on this topic.

-Learn More About Double Jeopardy with a Free Case Review
+Learn More About Double Jeopardy by Talking to an Attorney

 As you can see, double jeopardy protections are a complex and potentially confusing area of criminal law.
-After reading this article, you likely have lingering questions about issues such as "what constitutes the same offense" or more.
-The good news is that you can have a criminal attorney review your case.
-A skilled attorney in your jurisdiction will evaluate your case free of charge and under no obligation to you.
+After reading this article, you likely have lingering questions about issues such as "what constitutes the same offense."
+The good news is that you can contact a local criminal defense attorney who can answer your questions and give you personalized legal advice based on the facts of your particular case.